zephyrproject-rtos/zephyr/boards/arm/sam4s_xplained/doc/index.rst

 Connections and IOs
 ===================

-The `SAM4S Xplained Online User Guide`_ has detailed information about board connections.
-Download the `SAM4S Xplained Schematic`_ for more detail.
+Download the `SAM4S Xplained Design Files`_ for more information.
+It has full schematic and gerbers files.

 System Clock
 ============